jarojasva/Core_Genome_Protocol/README.md

 3- Bash

-The culmination of this protocol is a concatenated amino acid FASTA file (*concatenated_core_genomes.faa*) containing the core genome.
+The culmination of this protocol is a concatenated amino acid FASTA file (*concatenated_core_genomes.faa*) containing the core proteome.
 This file can be used for downstream analyses, such as alignment and phylogenetic inference.

 ## Protocol

-### Part 1 - Extracting the protein names
+### Part 1 - Extracting the protein codes of each proteome

 1- Install Proteinortho software in your computer or server (https://anaconda.org/bioconda/proteinortho)